Viktor Korchnoi: Later career

 He continued to play in Europe and around the world to an advanced age, living in his adopted country of Switzerland.
 He frequently represented their Olympiad team on top board, beginning in 1978, even though his Elo rating was sometimes considerably below that of compatriot Vadim Milov, who appeared not to make himself available for selection.

 From 2001 onwards, Korchnoi became a prolific author of books on his career, publishing five new volumes, including two books of annotated games, an updated autobiography, and an overview (along with several other authors) of Soviet politics applying to chess; he also wrote a book on rook endings.

 In 2001, Korchnoi won the Biel Chess Festival for the second time in the grandmasters division, having also won in 1979.
 This 22-year gap still stands as the longest time period between being champion at Biel tournament, or quite possibly any international chess tournament.

 In September 2006, Korchnoi won the 16th World Senior Chess Championship, held in Arvier (Valle d'Aosta, Italy), at age 75, with a 9–2 score.
 Korchnoi scored 7½–½ in his first eight games, then drew his last three games.

 On the January 2007 FIDE rating list Korchnoi was ranked number 85 in the world at age 75, the oldest player ever to be ranked in the FIDE top 100.
 The second-oldest player on the January 2007 list was Alexander Beliavsky, age 53, who was 22 years younger than Korchnoi.
-As of 2011, Korchnoi was still active in the chess world with a notable win (in Gibraltar) with black against the 18-year-old Fabiano Caruana, who was rated above 2700 and 61 years Korchnoi's junior.
+In 2011, Korchnoi was still active in the chess world with a notable win (in Gibraltar) with black against the 18-year-old Fabiano Caruana, who was rated above 2700 and 61 years Korchnoi's junior.

 Korchnoi became the oldest player ever to win a national championship, when he won the 2009 Swiss championship at age 78.
 He won the national title again a few months after his 80th birthday in July 2011 after a playoff game with Joseph Gallagher.